 If you want to become a registered social worker, but don’t have a bachelor’s degree in social work, then this programme is for you.

 The Master of Applied Social Work is designed for those with relevant practice experience, or a bachelor’s degree in a related discipline.
 That could include psychology, education, law, medicine, nursing, sociology, anthropology, theology or case management.

 This programme will prepare you for practice and registration as a social worker in New Zealand and most other countries.

 You will be able to make cutting-edge contributions to your discipline.
 You’ll benefit from our research-informed, research-leading, forward-thinking and academically credible courses.
 They’ll help you contribute to knowledge-building in Aotearoa New Zealand and internationally.

 It is possible to work part-time while completing this qualification.
 This programme can be completed in two years studying full-time or in up to five years studying part-time.
-The courses are offered internally on Auckland campus or by distance.
-Most of the courses are taught in block mode where the class contact is in a compressed time period.
-Even better, all of the courses are assessed internally - there are no exams!

 Social workers make a difference in many areas around the world including: